 The XDU1350 can be operated for voltage options to suit most global locations, secondary filtration, primary top/bottom connections and secondary top/bottom connections.
 Table 3.1 below is an example of the XDU1350 model number, fully configured.
-Table 3.2 below describes each digit of the model number.
+Table 3.2 on the next page describes each digit of the model number.